Hello there. My name is Michalene Morelli.

 My academic background is in international law and human rights.

-My research and enthusiasm are focused on the food, water, and conflict nexus – with a strong interest in the paradigm-shifting solutions offered by space-based information technology.
+My research and enthusiasm are focused on the food, water, and conflict nexus – with a strong interest in the solutions offered by space-based information technology.

 Exactly what type of job works on these issues?